diogopribeiro/Limn/README.md

 <a href="https://developer.apple.com/swift/"><img alt="Platforms" src="https://img.shields.io/cocoapods/p/Limn.svg"></a>
 <a href="https://github.com/groue/GRDB.swift/blob/master/LICENSE"><img alt="License" src="https://img.shields.io/github/license/DiogPR/Limn.svg?maxAge=2592000"></a>

-Limn is a Swift library for inspecting and comparing values in Swift and Objective-C. It was conceived as a more concise and complete alternative to Swift's `dump()` and over time it gained other helpful features for debugging and reverse-engineering such as support for persistence, diffing and filtering of child elements.
+Limn is a Swift library for inspecting and comparing values in Swift and Objective-C. It was conceived as a more concise and complete alternative to Swift's `dump()` and over time it gained other helpful features for debugging such as support for persistence, diffing and filtering of child elements.

 1. [Overview](#overview)
 1. [Installation](#installation)